 COVID-19 Prevention Strategies

-- Wear a high-quality mask (N95, K95) in indoor public spaces such as grocery stores
+- The best way to prevent infection is to wear a high-quality mask (N95, K95) in indoor public spaces, such as grocery stores

 - Maintain improved ventilation throughout indoor spaces when possible and avoid closed spaces with poor ventilation

 - Stay home if you feel sick and get tested right away

 - Follow the California Department of Public Health (CDPH) guidance on isolation and quarantine